DuncanRitchie/velut/plan.md

 I’ve already made several webpages made with vanilla HTML/CSS/JavaScript that I use to manage velut, in addition to the gigantic Excel file.
 I’ll probably be making more webpages and Node scripts to fulfil the steps below.
 The steps are (mostly) in chronological order.

+More words and statistics are on a dedicated <a href="https://www.velut.co.uk/deexcellation">de-Excellation page</a> of the velut website.

 - [x] Port velut to Next.js. <ins>Completed 2022-07-23.</ins>
 - [x] Decide whether to cancel my Render subscription for serving the MERN version. <ins>Subscription suspended 2022-09-10.</ins>
 - [x] Write a [blogpost about how I ported velut to Next.js](https://www.duncanritchie.co.uk/blog/porting-velut-to-nextjs).
 This isn’t urgent, but I should write it before I forget what I did! <ins>Eventually completed 2023-01-28.</ins>